All Episodes

 Now, yesterday, here in New York, we had what they call a nor'easter, which is a horrible, horrible storm.

-Uh now police show up, and by the way, the police have released a statement.
+And by the way, the police have released a statement.

-The East Hampton police.
+The East Hampton Police.

 There was no substance abuse.

-Uh the East Hampton police chief says the ground was very wet, very slippery.
+The East Hampton police chief says the ground was very wet, very slippery.

-But the video's been released.
+But the video has been released.

-So uh this guy has to put out Alec Baldwin puts up a statement to explain himself.
+Alec Baldwin puts up a statement to explain himself.

 It's the most melodramatic.

-I always get suspicious when somebody's overacting.
+I always get suspicion when somebody's overacting.

 Take a listen to him.